ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 Poor information.

 I decided to take a snapshot of Idealista garage market for a random day in february.
-I use Scrapy (for scraping) and Django (for handy queries) python frameworks.
-I wrote a small note about using [Django][django] + [Scrapy][scrapy].
+I use [Scrapy][scrapy](for scraping) and [Django][django] (for handy queries) python frameworks.
+I wrote a small note about how I've integrated [Django and Scrapy]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %})
+.
 Also I used pandas library to clean the data in a DataFrame format, grouping by Municipality, district and neighborhood code to calculate the median.
 Also add the official geocode for each neighborhood.
 {: .col-lg-7 .col-xl-7}

 You can download the csv from: